 The major SCRA relief provisions that affect PRG and its Residents:

-- The acquisition of judgements against military personnel (i.e. evictions/collections).
+- The acquisition of judgments against military personnel (i.e. evictions/collections).

-In regard to the acquisition of judgements, PRG uses third parties (such as a law firm) to obtain judgments against any resident including military personnel.
-PRG is responsible for monitoring the compliance of any SCRA affidavits executed and filed by a third-party.
+In regard to the acquisition of judgments, PRG uses third parties (such as a law firm) to obtain judgments against any resident including military personnel.
+PRG is responsible for monitoring the compliance of any SCRA affidavits executed and filed by a third party.

 - A permanent change of station, or